Safe Haven is adopting!

 b.
 The Interview – This initial conversation, usually via telephone, is an exchange of information and ideas.
 We would like to learn as much about you, your family, other pets, home and experience with rabbits.
 That information helps us suggest which of our rabbits would be most suitable.
 If you are new to bunnies, we will answer your questions and provide information so that you will understand the requirements of keeping a bunny healthy and happy.
 If you are wishing to adopt a playmate for an existing rabbit, we will also gather information about him/her.

 c.
 Meeting the Bunnies – Once you have decided which of the suitable adoptees you or your rabbit might be interested in adopting, we will set up an initial Zoom call meeting.
 All family members are encouraged to participate.
 It is required that the main caregiver(s) be present.
 Selecting a bunny for someone else is not appropriate.

 We have found that two or three Zoom (30 - 40 minute video) calls work best for information sharing:

 - Call 1: We will introduce you to the rabbit(s) that you are interested in from their foster home.
 We will share all known information, history and personality information and answer any questions you might have about him or her.
 We would also have you show us the area of your home where you plan on setting up the rabbit's main area.

-- Call 2: Once your have made your decision, we can discuss more specifics about the rabbit you are adopting, what items you will need to purchase, about their specific diet needs, toys they like to play with, handling techniques, grooming, etc., etc., etc.!
-Then, all you have to do is get all their supplies and set-up their habitat area.
+- Call 2: Once your have made your decision and your application is approved, we can discuss more specifics about the rabbit you are adopting, what items you will need to purchase, about their specific diet needs, toys they like to play with, handling techniques, grooming, etc., etc., etc.!
+Then, you can start to get all their supplies and set-up their habitat area.

 - Call 3: Virtual Home inspection: When you have everything ready, call 3 will be a virtual walk-thru of the pen set up, the room it is in, as well as any areas where your rabbit to be allowed to play.